Comparison · Congressional Trading Intelligence

 Capitol Trades Alternative: From Raw Data to Actionable Intelligence

 Capitol Trades shows you that a senator bought NVDA.
 GovGreed tells you why.
 Capitol Trades is a data presentation layer.
-GovGreed is the intelligence layer — cross-referencing every trade against bills, lobbying, campaign money, and 4 more signals.
-See the disclosure gap pillar (44.9-day average), the 7-layer scoring methodology, or the Pelosi spotlight to see the depth difference in one page.
+GovGreed is the intelligence layer — cross-referencing every trade against bills, lobbying, campaign money, herd convergence, and more.
+See the disclosure gap pillar (44.9-day average), the scoring methodology, or the Pelosi spotlight to see the depth difference in one page.

 GovGreed